 the seller has not licensed, leased, or rented the residence for any period within 24 months prior to the offer for sale.

 A sale includes any transfer of title or equitable ownership in the improved real property.
-The signing of a capital lease (i.e., a lease with a bargain purchase) on improved real property for a term of 30 years or more (including the original term and all renewal options) is deemed a sale subject to speculative builder tax.
+The signing of any lease on improved property for a term of thirty (30) years or more (including the original term and all renewal options) is deemed a sale subject to the speculative builder tax.
 For reconstruction contracting, the date of sale of the improved real property is the execution date of the sales contract to sell the improved reconstructed real property.

 The tax base for speculative builder tax is the gross income derived from the sale of improved property (described above) within a city or town’s boundaries.
 Speculative builders may be entitled to exemptions, deductions, and a city tax credit.
 See MCTC § 416(c).